Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Conclusion

 \section{Conclusion}

 This work advances dynamical survival analysis by introducing a class of hazard models governed by higher-order ODEs.
-By allowing the hazard to evolve according to both its current level and its temporal derivatives, the proposed framework substantially broadens the range of risk dynamics that can be represented within a coherent survival modeling paradigm, with direct relevance for medical and biomedical research where risk evolves over time in response to treatment, disease progression, or physiological adaptation.
-In particular, higher-order formulations accommodate inertia, delayed responses, and oscillatory behavior, yielding hazard trajectories and induced survival distributions that are inaccessible under conventional first-order or monotone hazard assumptions.
+By allowing the hazard to evolve according to both its current level and its temporal derivatives, the proposed framework substantially broadens the range of risk dynamics that can be represented within a coherent survival modeling paradigm.
+This is particularly relevant in medical and biomedical applications, where risk evolves over time in response to treatment, disease progression, or physiological adaptation. \mbh{In contrast to conventional first-order or monotone hazard models, higher-order formulations accommodate inertia, delayed responses, and oscillatory behavior, yielding hazard trajectories and survival distributions that are otherwise inaccessible.}

 Through a collection of nonlinear and oscillatory examples, we demonstrate how interpretable dynamical mechanisms translate directly into flexible hazard behavior and complex time-to-event patterns.
 The accompanying numerical framework enables practical implementation across model classes, supporting solution of higher-order systems, evaluation of cumulative hazards, likelihood-based inference under censoring, and simulation of event times.
 Together, these components establish higher-order ODE-based hazards as a viable and expressive alternative to static or memoryless survival models, particularly in applications characterized by feedback-driven or temporally adaptive risk.